inertiacreeping/Unifi-Timelapse/README.md

 ## Download / How to use it?

 If you know how to use Python, you probably don't need me to explain.
+Just make sure that you install FFmpeg and *pip install requests*.

-But if you don't, then read on:
+If you're a Windows pleb like me, then read on:

 1. [**Click here to download UnifiCameraTimelapse.zip**](https://raw.githubusercontent.com/inertiacreeping/Unifi-Timelapse/main/UnifiCameraTimelapse.zip)
-- Extract the folder onto your.
+- Extract the folder onto your PC.
+Preferably somewhere where files can be written.
+If you burn this to a CD, it probably won't work.
 2. [**Click here to download FFmpeg**](https://www.gyan.dev/ffmpeg/builds/ffmpeg-release-essentials.7z)
 - open the 7z file and located **ffmpeg.exe** inside the /bin/ folder.
 - copy **ffmpeg.exe** into the same folder as **UnifiCameraTimelapse.exe**.